zoleitschuk/item-catalog/README.md

 ## Acknowledgements

-This project was created as part of required course work for the [Udacity Full-Stack Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
+This project was created as part of the required course work for the [Udacity Full-Stack Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
 I used the code in the [udacity/OAuth2.0 repo](https://github.com/udacity/OAuth2.0) to guide my work in completing this project.